-She has worked professionally with all 3 of her children, her parents, siblings and niece.
+She has worked professionally with all three of her children, her parents, siblings and niece.

 Redgrave and her "Camelot" co-star Franco Nero had an affair and a son, in the late 1960s.
-They reconnected in 2006.
-The couple stars in "Letters to Juliet" (2010), which has a plot similar to their real-life story.
+They reunited in 2006 and held a private commitment ceremony with family and friends.
+The couple starred in "Letters to Juliet," which has a plot similar to their real-life story.

 April 10, 1967 - Vanessa and her sister Lynn, lose the Best Actress Oscar to Elizabeth Taylor for "Whose Afraid of Virginia Wolfe?"
 Vanessa's nomination is for "Morgan: A Suitable Case for Treatment" and Lynn's is for "Georgy Girl."